hopenjin/hopenjin.github.io/_pages/research-experience.md

       Proposed the Synergistic Diversity metric, significantly improving ensemble accuracy and robustness to out-of-distribution samples by optimizing diversity among member models.
     * **Rethinking Learning Rate Tuning in Large Language Models**
       * *CogMI 2023*
-      Introduced the LRBench++, a dynamic learning rate tuning framework, improving DNNs and LLMs training efficiency and achieving a balance between model accuracy and training cost.
+      Introduced the LRBench++, a dynamic learning rate tuning framework, improving DNNs and LLMs training efficiency and achieving a balance between model accuracy and training cost.<br>